sarafridov/sarafridov.github.io/index.md

 excerpt: "inverse problems, computational imaging, computer vision, foundations of machine learning"
 ---

-{% include figure.html image="/assets/imgs/photo2.jpeg" position="right" width="300" height="800" %}
+{% include figure.html image="/assets/imgs/headshot_stanford.jpeg" position="right" width="300" height="800" %}

 Hi there!
 I am a postdoc at Stanford University, working with [Gordon Wetzstein](https://web.stanford.edu/~gordonwz/) and [Mert Pilanci](https://web.stanford.edu/~pilanci/) in the Department of Electrical Engineering.
 My research involves machine learning, signal processing, and optimization for solving inverse problems in computer vision as well as medical and scientific imaging.
 <!-- I am a postdoctoral scholar at Stanford University, where I work with [Gordon Wetzstein](https://web.stanford.edu/~gordonwz/) and [Mert Pilanci](https://web.stanford.edu/~pilanci/) on foundations and applications of machine learning and signal processing in computational imaging.  -->
 I am currently supported by an NSF Mathematical Sciences Postdoctoral Research Fellowship.
 I completed my PhD in Electrical Engineering and Computer Sciences at UC Berkeley in May 2023, where I was advised by [Ben Recht](https://people.eecs.berkeley.edu/~brecht/) and supported by an NSF Graduate Research Fellowship.

-**I'm on the 2023-2024 academic job market.**
+**I am an incoming assistant professor at Georgia Tech ECE!**

 Outside of research, I like to hike (the banner photo is one I took at Crater Lake National Park), garden, cook, paint, and read fantasy and historical fiction novels.